izderadicka/rest2backbone/readme.md

 In browser (Firefox/Chrome) open developer tools - to see API requests to server - on load/change of models

-Look into `sample_app` directory to see how to use it.
+Look into `sample_app` directory to see how to use.

 More Info
 =========